1.01. Creation and powers.

 2.08.
 Salaries of Commissioners and Mayor.
 [Added 7-16-1985 by Ord.
 No. 85-17, Ref. of 3-4-1986; amended 6-13-1995 by Ord.
 No. 95-06, Ref.
 3-5-1996; 11-24-1998 by Ord.
 No. 98-12; 11-28-2006 by Ord.
 No. 2006-08; 11-08-2016 by Ord.
 No. 2016-12; 11-12-19 by Ord.
 No 2019-05; 12-10-2019 by Ord.
 No. 2019-08, Ref. of 3-17-2020]

 Salaries of the Mayor and Commission shall be as follows:

-These salaries shall remain in effect until amended by ordinance.
+These salaries shall remain in effect until amended by ordinance, however, per resolution, the Mayor and the Commissioners are eligible to receive the same cost of living increase as other City employees.
 Ordinances proposing salary adjustments shall only be adopted during the month of November and must have an effective date of January 1 of the following year.
 Adoption of any such ordinance shall require approval by a super majority of the entire Commission (4 of 5).
 Any increase or decrease must be applied uniformly to the Mayor and Commissioners.
 Salaries shall be reviewed every six (6) years by a Charter Review Committee.

 3.02.
 Nonpartisan elections.